tzler/server_side_psych/instructions/domain_setup.md

+# `Domain name setup`
-# Compatibility with online crowdsourcing tools

-Our lab uses **`Amazon Mechanical Turk`** ("mturk") for crowdsourcing our experiments online.
-In order to make our server-side infrastructure compatibile with mturk, we have to enable [https](https://https.cio.gov/faq/) encryption between our servers and third parties.
-We'll do this in two steps.
-First, we need to set up a domain name.
-Second, we need to set up a [SSL Certificate](https://www.globalsign.com/en/ssl-information-center/what-is-an-ssl-certificate/) for our server.
-This is all to protect the privacy of people who are participating in our studies.
+The main purpose of this section is to ensure that your server is compatibile with online crowdsourcing tools.
+Our lab uses **`Amazon Mechanical Turk`** ("mturk"), and in order to make this server-side infrastructure compatibile with mturk we have to enable [https](https://https.cio.gov/faq/) encryption between our servers and third parties.
+To enable https, first, we need to set up a domain name, then go through the appropriate steps to secure it.

-What we'll also do is enable our firewall so that traffic on our server only flows through the appropriate channels; we'll enable ports that will be used for routing the domain name to the server, and giving them access to the experiment, as well as connecting the mongo database.

 ### A general outline of the steps at this stage: